Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_mobaxterm.md

 Here you can set different options in the following tabs:

 - "General" - local pathing-options for local MobaXterm-session,
-- "Terminal" -  options, which alter your Terminal. e.g. color scheme,
+- "Terminal" -  options, which alter your terminal, e.g. color scheme,
 - "X11" - options for X11-forwarding.
 It is enabled by default,
-- "SSH" - general SSH settings e.g. keep-alive, SSH agent, browser-options,
+- "SSH" - general SSH settings, e.g. keep-alive, SSH agent, browser-options,
 - "Display" - general display-options for the application,
 - "Toolbar" - customization of the toolbar,
 - "Misc" - options to alter specific actions inside the MobaXterm-application.

 ## Start a new session

-1. Select the tab "Sessions"  &rarr; "New session" or click the button "Session" in the toolbar.
+1. Select the tab "Sessions"  &#8594; "New session" or click the button "Session" in the toolbar.

 ![Opening a new session in MobaXterm](misc/mobaxterm4_session.png)